Spring Boot Application Performance Monitoring Using New Relic Tool

 # to set the environment.

-# provide configuration settings for these environments here.development:
+# provide configuration settings for these environments here.

 <<: *default_settings